 We determine Phase 2 compliance with this Paragraph by a review of completed misconduct investigations conducted by MCSO personnel, the review of attendance by internal investigators at required Misconduct Investigative Training, the disciplinary backgrounds of internal investigators, and the efforts being made by the PSB Commander to reach compliance.

-We reviewed 63 administrative misconduct investigations and seven criminal investigations submitted by PSB during this reporting period.
-All seven of the criminal investigations complied with MCSO policy and the requirements of the Second Order.
-Of the 63 administrative misconduct investigations, 81% were in compliance with all the investigative and administrative requirements over which the PSB Commander has authority - a decrease from the 90% we found in the last reporting period.
+We reviewed 93 administrative misconduct investigations and three criminal investigations submitted by MCSO during this reporting period.
+All three of the criminal investigations complied with MCSO policy and the requirements of the Second Order.